gaultier/c/dtrace-alloc-postprocess/README.md

 - Trace files can become huge (maybe compression would help?
 Need to look into that!)
 - Dtrace adds some overhead
 - Dtrace reports stack offsets for code locations, not the source code line.
 We could parse the debug symbols to match those offset to the source code lines.
+- Tracing for a long time with lots of allocations could result in a sluggish chart browsing experience.
+Sampling data points or having a custom time window would help.